MacAdminsIndia/CodeofConduct/CODE_OF_CONDUCT.md

-# Mac Admins India WhatsApp Community --- Code of Conduct
+# Mac Admins India Community Code of Conduct

 > **Engage.
 Empower.
 Elevate.**

 **Mac Admins India** is a community for Apple IT professionals across India.

+This Code of Conduct applies across official Mac Admins India community spaces and activities, including the WhatsApp Community and associated groups, virtual events, Mac Admins India City Connect events, Sponsor Technical Workshops promoted by Mac Admins India, Mac Admins India Connect, GitHub community spaces, networking activities, and other official community initiatives.

-Our WhatsApp Community is a space to connect, learn, share knowledge, discover opportunities, and support fellow Apple IT professionals.
-To keep it welcoming, professional, safe, and useful for everyone, all members are expected to follow this Code of Conduct.
+Our goal is to maintain a welcoming, professional, safe, inclusive, and useful environment for everyone.

 ## 1. Be Respectful

 Treat everyone with respect and professionalism.

 Harassment, discrimination, bullying, personal attacks, threats, intimidation, or offensive behaviour will not be tolerated.

-Healthy technical disagreements are welcome --- challenge the idea, not the person.
+Healthy technical disagreements are welcome - challenge the idea, not the person.

-## 2. Keep Discussions Relevant
+## 2. Professional and Inclusive Participation

-Please use the appropriate group for your conversation.

-### MAI: Discussions 🛠️

-For Apple IT discussions, troubleshooting, MDM, macOS/iOS management, security, automation, tools, questions, and knowledge sharing.

-### Jobs / Career Groups

-For relevant Apple IT job opportunities and career-related discussions.

-### City / Regional Groups

-These groups are primarily for local meetups, city-specific updates, networking, and helping community members connect locally.

-Technical discussions should remain in **MAI: Discussions 🛠️** so everyone can benefit from them.
+Participate in a way that supports constructive technical discussion, learning, networking, and collaboration.

+Respect differing levels of experience, technology choices, professional opinions, backgrounds, and perspectives.

+Questions from beginners are welcome.
+Be patient and constructive when helping others.

+## 3. No Harassment or Discrimination

+Harassment, discrimination, intimidation, stalking, unwanted attention, or other inappropriate conduct is not acceptable in Mac Admins India community spaces or activities.

+This includes inappropriate behaviour in person, online, or through private messages arising from participation in the community.

-## 3. No Spam or Unsolicited Promotion
+## 4. No Spam or Unsolicited Promotion

-Please don't post:

--   Repeated promotional messages
--   Unrelated advertisements
--   Referral or affiliate links
--   Mass-forwarded messages
--   Unsolicited sales or marketing content
--   Irrelevant products, services, events, or groups
+Do not use Mac Admins India community spaces primarily for unsolicited sales, marketing, repetitive promotion, referral or affiliate links, mass-forwarded messages, or irrelevant advertising.

 Relevant Apple IT resources, tools, events, and community initiatives are welcome when shared genuinely for the benefit of the community.

-Vendors should avoid unsolicited product promotion or contacting members privately for sales purposes.

-## 4. Respect Privacy

-What is shared within the community should be treated with appropriate respect for privacy.

-Do not share another member's:

--   Phone number or contact information
--   Private messages
--   Photos or screenshots of conversations
--   Personal or company information

-outside the community without their permission.

-Never share confidential information belonging to your employer, customer, or another organisation.

-## 5. Keep It Safe for Work

-Please do not share offensive, sexually explicit, violent, discriminatory, or otherwise inappropriate content.

-Avoid political, religious, or other highly divisive discussions unless they are directly relevant to the professional purpose of the community.

-## 6. Help Each Other

-Everyone has a different level of Apple IT experience.

-Questions from beginners are welcome.
-Please be patient and constructive when helping others.

-When asking for technical help, provide useful context where possible.
-When you find a solution, consider sharing it back with the community so others can learn from it too.

-## 7. Local Groups Are for Local Connections

-City and regional groups exist to make it easier for members to meet and connect locally.

-All official Mac Admins India meetup announcements may be shared community-wide, while local details such as venues, coordination, photos, travel suggestions, and informal gatherings can happen in the relevant city group.

-You are welcome to join any city group --- you don't have to live there.
-If you're travelling to another city, feel free to join its group and connect with local Mac Admins.

-## 8. Don't Misrepresent the Community

-Being a member of Mac Admins India does not mean you officially represent the community.

-Please don't make commitments, partnerships, sponsorship arrangements, public statements, or other representations on behalf of Mac Admins India unless authorised by the organising team.

-## 9. Follow WhatsApp's Rules

-Members must also comply with WhatsApp's Terms of Service and applicable laws.

-## 10. Moderation

-Community admins may intervene when these guidelines are not followed.

-Depending on the situation, this may include a friendly reminder, warning, removal of content where possible, restriction from a group, or removal from the Mac Admins India WhatsApp Community.

-Serious harassment, abuse, spam, privacy violations, or behaviour that puts community members at risk may result in immediate removal.

-If you experience or observe inappropriate behaviour, please contact a Mac Admins India community admin privately.
+Vendors and vendor representatives should not treat community participation as unrestricted access to members for sales or lead-generation purposes.

+## 5. Respect Privacy and Confidentiality

+Respect the privacy of other community members.

+Do not share another person's private messages, contact information, photographs, screenshots of private or community conversations, or personal or company information outside the intended context without appropriate permission.

+Never share confidential information belonging to an employer, customer, vendor, or another organisation without authorisation.

+Information obtained through community participation must not be harvested or reused for unsolicited marketing or other unrelated purposes.

+## 6. Keep Community Spaces Appropriate

+Do not share sexually explicit, violent, discriminatory, abusive, or otherwise inappropriate content.

+Avoid political, religious, or other highly divisive discussions unless directly relevant to the professional purpose of the community.

+Follow any additional venue, platform, event, or group-specific guidelines communicated for a particular Mac Admins India activity.

+## 7. Technical Content and Opinions

+Community members, speakers, attendees, and contributors may share technical experiences, opinions, scripts, configurations, recommendations, and product information.

+Unless explicitly stated otherwise, these are the views and responsibility of the individual contributor and do not necessarily represent Mac Admins India, the Mac Admins India Team, sponsors, venue hosts, or the contributor's employer.

+Participants should independently evaluate technical guidance before applying it within their own environments.

+## 8. Vendor-Neutral Community

+Mac Admins India supports an open Apple IT ecosystem.

+Community members may discuss different products, vendors, platforms, tools, and technologies, including competing solutions.

+Sponsorship, hosting, or participation by a vendor does not provide editorial control over community discussions or community speaker content.

+## 9. Do Not Misrepresent the Community

+Being a member, attendee, speaker, sponsor, volunteer, or participant does not automatically authorise anyone to represent Mac Admins India.

+Do not make commitments, partnerships, sponsorship arrangements, public statements, or other representations on behalf of Mac Admins India unless authorised by the Mac Admins India Team.

+## 10. Follow Applicable Rules

+Participants must follow applicable laws and any reasonable rules of the platform, venue, host, or event being used.

+For WhatsApp-specific operational expectations, see the [Mac Admins India WhatsApp Community Guidelines](WHATSAPP_COMMUNITY_GUIDELINES.md).

+## 11. Reporting Concerns

+If you experience or observe behaviour that may violate this Code of Conduct, contact a Mac Admins India community admin or member of the Mac Admins India Team privately.

+Reports will be handled as appropriately and discreetly as reasonably possible, taking into account the circumstances and the need to protect community members.

+## 12. Moderation and Enforcement

+The Mac Admins India Team or authorised community admins may take reasonable action when this Code of Conduct is not followed.

+Depending on the circumstances, this may include:

+-   A reminder or warning.
+-   Moderation of community participation.
+-   Removal from a group, activity, or event.
+-   Restriction from future Mac Admins India community activities.
+-   Immediate removal in serious cases involving harassment, abuse, threats, spam, privacy violations, safety concerns, or significant disruption.

+Mac Admins India reserves reasonable discretion in community moderation and event participation decisions.

 ------------------------------------------------------------------------